hooriakashif/CodeAlpha_CreditScoring/README.md

 - `python src/predict.py` (tests a sample prediction)

 ## Acknowledgments
 A huge thank you to **@CodeAlpha** for providing this incredible learning opportunity.
-Check out my LinkedIn post for a video explanation: [Link to be added after posting].

 ## Tags
 #MachineLearning #CreditScoring #CodeAlpha #Internship #DataScience